ainflask/conversation-setup-prompts/README.md

 `version.txt` in top level keep track of file structure (right now just a flat list of templates, no other hierarchical groupings yet), don't change

-template file must be in JSON format and choose a crisp and descriptive name with all lowercase alpha-numeric with hypens only (for more descriptions, put into the description field of that JSON, refer below)
+template file must be in JSON format and choose a crisp and descriptive name with all lowercase alpha-numeric with underscores only (for more descriptions, put into the description field of that JSON, refer below)

 Each template just follow below formats (noted version must be 1.0.0 for now)